nodejs/node/deps/npm/doc/cli/npm-view.md

     npm view ronn@0.3.5 dependencies

-You can view child field by separating them with a period.
+You can view child fields by separating them with a period.
 To view the git repository URL for the latest version of npm, you could do this: